sarangparikh22/MuChain/README.md

 3. Subjected to Human Error: The votes are manually counted from different machines and may be subjected to human math error.
 Our current solution solves the above problems and gives us a decentralised, transparent and secure way of Voting.

+So our solution MuChain offers transparent, secure and decentralized voting at the scale.